olegdayo/OlegDaYo/README.md

 ### Hey there!👋
-My name is Oleg, I'm a 22 y.o.
+My name is Oleg, I'm a 23 y. o.
 SRE/SWE from Moscow.

 #### Email💌: ol-sidorenkov@mail.ru